Operating Capability

 Accreditation Readiness

-Accreditation is won or lost in the months between surveys, not the weeks before one.
-Aava builds readiness into operations: each applicable standard mapped to a process, an owner, and the evidence it produces; internal audits that find gaps before surveyors do; and tracer-style reviews that test the organization the way a survey will.
-Because evidence accumulates as a by-product of daily work, survey preparation becomes confirmation rather than construction — and the standards genuinely improve the operation instead of decorating it.
+Accreditation readiness is built between surveys, not only in the weeks before one.
+Aava builds readiness into operations: each applicable standard mapped to a process, an owner, and the evidence it produces; internal audits designed to identify gaps before the survey; and tracer-style reviews that test the organization the way a survey will.
+Because evidence accumulates as a by-product of daily work, survey preparation can focus on confirming established systems rather than constructing them at the last minute, while applicable standards are incorporated into daily operations.

 Joint Commission, CARF, ACHC, and Other Applicable Standards